Novek: IOT-enabled vending machines maximize sales for retailers

 This program seeks to develop an Internet-of-Things (IOT)-enabled dispensing machine to enable small kiosk retailers in Kenya to reduce stockouts, increase sales by dispensing in quantities customers can afford, and eliminate single-use packaging.

-Novek has already proven the potential of this technology with its cooking oil dispensing machines.
-Their devices or machines are in over 800 retailer locations throughout Kenya.
-Their machines enable retailers to dispense a range of quantities of oil that match varying consumer budgets (from US$0.5 to US$5).
+Novek has already been piloting this in Kenya, where its machines enable retailers to dispense a range of quantities of oil that match varying consumer budgets (from US$0.5 to US$5).

 With support from the Strive Community Innovation Fund, Novek will develop an IOT-enabled vending machine for a new product: washing powder.
 Washing powder is a multibillion-dollar market globally—US$5.5 billion in India and US$3.6 billion in Indonesia—and the application of this technology could help boost retailer sales globally.
 This product is widely sold by micro-retailers, with demand for different quantities depending on customer needs.
 This machine will help micro-retailers better serve their customers, leading to more sales and revenue, by: